crispgm/dottie/README.md

 dottie is yet another `.dotfiles` manager written in Rust.

+Notice: dottie is under ACTIVE DEVELOPMENT and not ready for production.

 ## Concept

 dottie provides easy approach to import dotfiles anywhere to your dotfiles project,